-- Samuel Pepys Famous for writing a diary about The Great Fire of London. - King Charles II The manarch at the time. - Thomas Farriner A British baker.
-His shop is where the fire started. - 17th century A period of time between 1601 and 1700. - Landon The capital city. - Pudding Lane A small street in London where Thomas Farriner's bakery was. - River Thames A long river that flows through London.
+- Past Seconds, minutes, hours, days, weeks or years ago. - Present Happening now. - Samuel Pepys Famous for writing a diary about The Great Fire of London. - King Charles II The monarch at the time. - Thomas Farriner A British baker.
+His shop is where the fire started. - Sir Christopher Wren An English architect who is best known for designing the monument to The Great Fire of London and St Paul's Cathedral. - 17th century A period of time between 1601 and 1700. - London The capital city. - Pudding Lane A small street in London where Thomas Farriner's bakery was. - River Thames A long river that flows through London.
 It was used for water. - St Pauls Cathedral A religious building which was burnt down during the fire. - Firefighting The act of putting out a fire. - Eye witness Someone who saw the event happen. - Source Something that contains historical information. - Artefact A object made by a human being. - Leather bucket Used to carry water. - Fire hook Used to pull down burning buildings. - Bakery A place where bread and cakes are made. - Diary A book where peoples thoughts, feelings and events are written in. - Thatched houses/roofs A roof made from vegetation such as straw and branches. - Burning When something is on fire. - Chronology/chronological- Ordering events in the order that they happened.

-- miniature city and setting it on fire (with the help of the fire service). - Step into the role of Samuel Pepys and create their own diary by explaining what was happening at the time. - Learn the event through music - 'London's burning'. - Understand how the fire ended through learning the history of the fire service (equipment they used and compare to today).
+- the help of the fire service). - Step into the role of Samuel Pepys and create their own diary by explaining what was happening at the time. - Learn the event through music - 'London's burning'. - Understand how the fire ended through learning the history of the fire service (equipment they used and compare to today).